 Complex analysis is calculus for complex numbers.
 It studies functions of a complex variable and asks when ideas like derivatives, power series, and integrals still work.
+The central object is the complex derivative:

-The key point is that complex differentiability is much stricter than ordinary real differentiability.
-If a function is complex differentiable on an open set, it is called holomorphic, and that one condition unlocks strong results: the function is smooth and locally has a power series expansion.
+The symbols look familiar, but is a complex point and is a complex step that can approach from any direction in the plane.
+If a function is complex differentiable on an open set, it is called holomorphic, and that single condition unlocks strong results: the function is smooth and locally has a power series expansion.

-This looks like the usual derivative, but there is one crucial difference: can approach from any direction in the complex plane, not just from the left or right on a line.
+The definition above looks like the usual derivative, but there is one crucial difference: can approach from any direction in the complex plane, not just from the left or right on a line.

 In real-variable calculus, one derivative does not automatically give a function much extra structure.
 In complex analysis, holomorphicity is far stronger.
+If is holomorphic on an open region, then locally it can be written as a power series:

 This is not true for an arbitrary real-differentiable function.
 That is why complex analysis feels unusually rigid: one strong condition leads to many conclusions at once.